 4 ways to take advantage of the mobile revolution

-The following story is part of a series designed to help small business owners capitalize on the latest technology.
+The following story is part of Tapping into Tech, a series designed to help small business owners capitalize on the latest technology.
 It is presented by Chase for Business.

 Mobile devices have changed the way your customers live and shop.
 But is your business reaping the rewards?

 One thing is certain: if you aren't regularly interacting with customers via mobile, it's a safe bet that your competitors are.
 A recent survey shows that 77 percent of U.S. consumers have used a smartphone in stores to enhance and empower their shopping experience, from researching details to comparing prices.

 The following steps can help you take your mobile offerings to the next level—and ensure that you're maximizing customer service and loyalty.